Mike ‘The Situation’ Sorrentino’s Emotional Reading From ‘Hollywood Medium’ Tyler Henry Ahead Of Prison Time

-Hollywood Medium star Tyler Henry did an emotional ready for Jersey Shore: Family Vacation‘s Mike “The Situation” Sorrentino prior to his 8-month prison sentence for tax evasion and it was held where else, but the iconic Jersey Shore house where his reality television star ascended.
+Hollywood Medium star Tyler Henry did an emotional ready for Jersey Shore: Family Vacation’s Mike “The Situation” Sorrentino prior to his eight-month prison sentence for tax evasion, and it was held where else, but the iconic Jersey Shore house where his reality television star ascended.

-The two were brought together by Sorrentino’s castmate and friend, Nicole “Snooki” Polizzi, who is a big fan of Henry’s work and felt that Mike “really needs this reading” in a clip from the upcoming episode.
+The two were brought together by Sorrentino’s castmate and friend Nicole “Snooki” Polizzi, who is a big fan of Henry’s work and felt that Mike needed the reading, according to a clip from the upcoming episode.

 “This particular month, it’s been very hard only because I had this situation—a legal battle in the news, which was very uncomfortable,” Sorrentino said in the clip.

 Henry remarked, “I think there’s going to be opportunities for leniency to be shown.
 And I really think that in the long run, I’m not worried about you.”

 Henry also told Sorrentino that he didn’t think that his going to jail would end his world, rather it would just be a bump in the road he had to overcome.
 He was also confident that Sorrentino would be able to get through his months in prison with no issues.